Upgrade DataStax Enterprise (DSE) 5.1 to 6.7 or 6.8

 9. Review the logs for warnings, errors, and exceptions:

-grep -w 'WARNING\|ERROR\|exception' /var/log/cassandra/*.log
+grep -w 'WARN\|ERROR\|exception' /var/log/cassandra/*.log

 Warnings, errors, and exceptions are frequently found in the logs when starting an upgraded node.
 Some of these log entries are informational to help you execute specific upgrade-related steps.
-If you find unexpected warnings, errors, or exceptions, contact DataStax Support.
+If you find unexpected warnings, errors, or exceptions, contact IBM Support.

 Non-standard log locations are configured in dse-env.sh.